 Inspired by our tradition’s call for Tikkun Olam, take action with us on social policy at the local, state, and federal levels.
 Following our timeless ancient texts, we engage in actions that protect those most vulnerable in our communities.

 After more than 2,000 of our ancestors dreaming of a Jewish state, the necessity of defending its reality is a cultural obligation.
-Join us in protect the existence and sustainability of the land of Israel and ensure our Jewish state is vibrant, moral, safe and secure.
+Join us in protecting the existence and sustainability of the land of Israel and ensure our Jewish state is vibrant, moral, safe, and secure.

 My heart is in the East, and I am at the edge of the West. – Yehudah HaLevi

 The effects of Climate Change demand sustainable solutions that are implemented at all levels of government.
 We must challenge ourselves, and our communities, to prevent further damage.
 JCJ is building a diverse coalition to combat environmental injustices both globally and within the low-income communities most effected by environmental issues.